EPCCed/archer2-intro-package/_episodes/04-submission.md

 * `salloc`: Submit interactive jobs to the scheduler
 * `srun`: Used within a batch job script or interactive job session to start a parallel program

+Full documentation on SLURM on ARCHER2 cn be found in [the *Running Jobs on ARCHER2* section of the User and Best Practice Guide](https://docs.archer2.ac.uk/user-guide/scheduler.html).

 ## Finding out what resources are available: `sinfo`

 The `sinfo` command shows the current state of the compute nodes known to the scheduler: